-Families for Native American Children: Considerations When Fostering or Adopting
+Families for Native American children

 When fostering or adopting Native American children who have been removed from their home and placed in the care of the state or the tribe, families must be aware of laws governing the placement and adoption of Native American/Alaska Native children and understand the importance of maintaining children’s cultural heritage.

-What You Should Know About the Indian Child Welfare Act (ICWA)
+What you should know about the Indian Child Welfare Act (ICWA)

-The Indian Child Welfare Act (ICWA) of 1978 is federal law that governs the removal and out-of-home placement of eligible American Indian children who are in the state's custody.
+The Indian Child Welfare Act (ICWA) of 1978 is a federal law that governs the removal and out-of-home placement of eligible American Indian children who are in the state's custody.
 ICWA establishes standards for the placement of Indian children in foster and adoptive homes and gives tribes legal authority in child welfare cases.
 It also spells out criteria for foster and pre-adoptive homes.